microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ## Motivation

-vk::RawBufferLoad() is currently used to address physical storage buffer space.
-Unfortunately, use of this function has a number of shortcomings.
-One is that it generates low-level SPIR-V so that tools such as spirv-reflect, spirv-opt and renderdoc do not have the context to analyze and report on which members of a buffer are used in a logical manner.
+vk::RawBufferLoad() and vk::RawBufferStore are currently used to reference physical storage buffer space.
+Unfortunately, use of these functions has a number of shortcomings.
+One is that they generate low-level SPIR-V so that tools such as spirv-reflect, spirv-opt and renderdoc do not have the context to analyze and report on which members of a buffer are used in a logical manner.
 A bigger problem is that the HLSL programmer must compute the physical offsets of the members of a buffer which is error prone and difficult to maintain.

 For example, here is a shader using vk::RawBufferLoad().
 Note the physical offset 16 hard-coded into the shader: